-SUP PLEMENTAL INFORMATION DAT DATA ENTRY: Click the appropriate Yes or No button for items S1 through S4.
-Enter an explanation for each Yes answer.
+SUP SUPPLEMENTAL INFORMATION DATA A ENTRY: Click the appropriate Yes or No button for items S1 through S4.
+Enter an explana tion for each Yes answer.
 S1.
 Contingent Liabilities 1a.
-Does your county office have any known or contingent liabilities (e.g., financial or program audits, litigation, ~ state compliance reviews) that may impact the budget?
+Does your county office have any known or contingent liabilities (e.g., financial or program audits, litigation, state compliance reviews) that may impact the budget?
 No 1b.
-If Yes, identify the liabilities and how they may impact the budget: ۵ S2.
+If Yes, identify the liabilities and how they may impact the budget: S2.
 Use of One-time Revenues for Ongoing Expenditures 1a.
-Does your county office have ongoing county school service fund expenditures in the budget in excess of one percent of the total county school service fund expenditures that are funded with one-time resources?
+Does your county office have ongoing county school service fund expenditures in the budget in excess of one percent of the total county school service fund expenditures that are funded with one- time resources?
 No 1b.
-If Yes, identify the expenditures and explain how the one-time resources will be replaced to a continue funding the ongoing expenditu ⊥ ires in the following fiscal years: S3.
-Use of Ongoing Revenues for One-time Expenditures
+If Yes, identify the expenditures and explain how the one-time resources will be replaced to continue funding the ongoing expenditures in the following fiscal years: S3.
+Use of Ongoing Revenues for One-time Expenditures 1a.
+Does your county office have large non-recurring county school service fund expenditures that are funded with ongoing county school service fund revenues?
+No 1b.
+If Yes, identify the expenditures: S4.
+Contingent Revenues 1a.
+Does your county office have projected revenues for the budget year or either of the two subsequent fiscal $$ y ears contingent on reauthorization by the local government, special legislation, or other definitive act (e.g., parcel taxes, forest reserves)?
+Yes 1b.
+If Yes, identify any of these revenues that are dedicated for ongoing expenses and explai n how the revenues will be replaced or expenditures reduced: Forest Reserve revenue is contingent upon it being awarded annually.
+If, for some reason, budgeted funds are not received, no funds will be passed through to districts and funds used for LACOE's Outdoor Ed program will be replaced by the General Fund or related services will be discontinued.

-2024-25 Budget, July 1

-County School Service Fund

-County Office of Education Criteria and Standards Review
+2024-25 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review